-Writing tests is pivotal to building software.
-Perhaps it is reasonable to say that the habit of writing tests is what a programmer means by engineering.
-Other essential practices include everything you need to build a project, and certainly source control!
-Systems administration borrows many of the same concepts: write a configuration, run to verify, then commit to deploy.
-Just like software development, this workflow must have a tight feedback loop, where we make one change at a time while monitoring for success or failure.
+Systems administration can make use of many of the same concepts that software engineers employ: make a change, run to verify, then commit to deploy.
+Just like software development, this workflow depends a tight feedback loop, where we make one change at a time while monitoring for success or failure.

 Unfortunately we have been have been tricked into believing that systems orchestration is an advanced topic.
 This is for good reason: traditional configuration management systems are cumbersome to use in trivial cases, and complex tasks quickly become intractable.
 The following demonstrations show how rset(1) can be used to define and test systems configuration.
 Since it is a tool for staging and executing scripts, you are free to use your own programming skills to build an approach tailored to the target environment.

 Demo: A New Configuration for a Home Network

 |0:06||The routes file defines the directories containing configuration to stage and a list of pln(5) files to evaluate for this host|

 Execute on hosts matching an address.
 The default regular expression for

 Subsequent commands will require elevated privileges since the ssh user is not

 Specifying the label pattern to run, a subset of the scripts.